-Uncertainty in the recorded dose is an important consideration in claimant-favorable analyses.
+Uncertainty in the recorded dose is an important consideration in favorable to claimant analyses.
 The overall uncertainty depends on (1) administrative practices, (2) dosimetry technology, (3) calibration, and (4) workplace radiation fields.
 The potential effect of each of these parameters on the recorded dose is described in the proceeding sections.